swastikbansal/Swara-Public/README.md

 # Github-Public
-Please Read Text Document for User Id and APssword
+Please Read Text Document for User Id and Password User ID - a
+Password - a